asiad96/adopt-me/README.md

-A pet adpotion react app.
+A pet adoption react app.